 The annual primary TSP standard was replaced with an annual average PM10 standard of 50µm/m3.

-As already implied above, there was a necessity to scrutinise specific health issues of respirable dusts and fume and the PM 2.5 system was devised.
+As already implied above, there was a necessity to scrutinise specific health issues of respirable dust and fumes, and the PM 2.5 system was devised.

 Of concern in the establishment of both PM 10 and PM 2.5 programmes, especially the latter, there is a degree of doubt as to the accuracy of the available equipment, equating the means of air ingestion physiologically with that of the monitor unit.